 With striking white flowers and glossy green leaves, the ability to rid the air of pollutants, and a knack for increasing the humidity in a room, the peace lily is an ideal bedroom plant.
 Peace lilies wilt to let you know when they’re thirsty, then perk right up after being watered, making them relatively low maintenance.

 Keep peace lilies away from kids and pets, as they are toxic.
+Learn more with our peace lily care guide.

 - Scientific Name: Spathiphyllum